WikiMANNia/MediaWiki-Extension-RefreshSiteStatsTable/README.md

 ## Compatibility

-This extension works from REL1_25 and has been tested up to MediaWiki version `1.43.5`.
+This extension works and has been tested up to MediaWiki version `1.43.5` and `1.44.2`.

 ## Version history